Madeleine Riffaud: Algeria

 Already, in 1946, Riffaud was familiar with the violence of French rule in Algeria.
 She had hosted an Algerian high school student, the future writer and journalist Kateb Yacine, who bore witness to massacres in Algeria that had followed the Muslim demonstrations of 8 May 1945.
 In Paris, Riffaud supported the Movement for the Triumph of Democratic Liberties (MTLD), led by Messali Hadj, and their banned demonstration of 14 July 1953 which the police dispersed with deadly fire.

-In 1952, and again 1954, La Vie Ouvrière, the press organ of the labour federation CGT, sent Riffaud to Algeria where her reports bore witness to the political and social tensions rising in advance of the Algerian insurrection.
+In 1952, and again 1954, La Vie Ouvrière, the press organ of the labour federation CGT, sent Riffaud to Algeria where she reported on the political and social tensions rising in advance of the Algerian insurrection.
 Initially, she covered the Algerian War for L’Humanité from Paris.
 She documented the torture and disappearance of Algerian activists in the city, repression that culminated in the 1961 Paris massacre when police killed, possibly, two to three hundred Algerians.

 Returned to Algeria, in 1962 her vehicle was ambushed by the pro-settler Organisation Armée Secrète (OAS), who had condemned her to death.
 Severely injured and with partial eyesight loss, she was chased by the OAS for four days, before having to spend several months in hospital.